The World Is Not Enough (soundtrack)

+The initial release was an enhanced CD which included the US theatrical trailer.
+A second release (MVCE-24204) contained "Sweetest Coma Again" by Luna Sea featuring DJ Krush which played during the end credits of the Japanese version of the film.
 In 2018, La-La Land Records released a two-disc limited and expanded edition of the complete score by Arnold.
 The title song is also contained in the release along with some unreleased material.